 Like most writers, I live pretty quietly.
 I wake up at 7, drink coffee, write, visit the dog park with my

-AmStaff (Ellie), drink more coffee, eat eggs,

-play with my cat (Glorfindel), maybe go to a yoga class at noon.
+AmStaff (Ellie), drink more coffee, eat eggs, and maybe go to a yoga class at noon.
 The rest of the day

 looks much the same, with lots of futzing over a keyboard and a half-hearted swipe of the vacuum cleaner

 or a grocery store run.
-I switch to red wine at 5 p.m.
+I switch to red wine—or dark beer—around 5 p.m.

-And like most people, I’ve had a few remarkable experiences in between long stretches of ordinary.
+Like most people, I’ve had a few remarkable experiences in between long stretches of ordinary.
 There is a

 (A Wild Ride Up the Cupboards); my husband is a gentle mathematician

-((The Forever Marriage); and I have been looking for faith all my life (Forgiveness 4 You).
+((The Forever Marriage); and I have been looking for faith all my

-understands that I need for everything to be the same all
+He was Andrew’s best friend.
+John understands that I need for everything to be the same all

-the time, so I can write, but I also need everything to be different, too, to give me ideas.
+the time, so I can write, but I need everything to be different to give me ideas.
 Somehow,

 - I have a small house in Minneapolis where I live some of the time, but I also love to wander so

 - I work in advertising, part-time, as a consultant, mostly in the health care, med tech and

 biotechnology space.
 If you need a banner ad or trade show materials, call me.
 I love a good

 brainstorm and am particularly fond of ad agency types.

 - I write novels and essays because I can.
-I have the time, the training and the audience, for which
+I have the time, the training and the audience, for

-together, not just in my head but on the page.
+story comes together, not just in my head but on the page.